pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-sensitivitylabel-ensure.md

 # spo list sensitivitylabel ensure

-Apply a default sensitivity label to the specified document library.
+Applies a default sensitivity label to the specified document library

 ## Usage